qubilyan/Image-Segmentation-Pro/README.md

 # Image-Segmentation-Pro

-This repository offers an efficient Gra
+This repository offers an efficient Graph-Based Image Segmentation implement